Swimming at the 2020 Summer Olympics: Schedule

 Unlike the previous Olympics, swimming program schedule occurred in two segments.
-For the pool events, similar to the case of the 2008 Games, prelims were held in the evening, with semifinals and final in the following morning session, spanning a day between semifinals and finals in those events with semifinals.
+Similar to the case of the 2008 Games, prelims were held in the evening with semifinals and final in the following morning session, spanning a day between semifinals and finals in those events with semifinals.
 The shift of the normal morning prelims and evening finals (to evening prelims and morning finals) occurred for these Games due to the prior request made by US broadcaster NBC (due to the substantial fees NBC has paid for rights to the Olympics, the IOC has allowed NBC to have influence on event scheduling to maximize U.S. television ratings when possible; NBC agreed to a $7.75 billion contract extension on May 7, 2014, to air the Olympics through the 2032 games and is also one of the major sources of revenue for the IOC), so that the finals from the event could be shown live in the United States.

 M = Morning session, starting at 10:30 local time (01:30 UTC).

 E = Evening session, starting at 19:00 local time (10:00 UTC).